lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 Step 3.
 Do the same query with ADQL
 ===================================

 3.1.
-Clear the search results and return to the main Portal interface.
+Click on the DP0.2 Catalogs tab to return to the Portal screen.
 In the upper right, select "Edit ADQL" for "View", and enter the following in the box under "ADQL Query".

 .. code-block:: SQL